Free and open source for Windows, macOS, and Linux

 My iPod isn't being detected.
 What should I do?

-Make sure the iPod is mounted as a drive (visible in File Explorer or Finder) and not in disk mode lock. iOpenPod also has a manual folder picker if auto-detection misses it.
-If it's still not working, open an issue on GitHub with your iPod model and OS.
+Make sure the iPod is mounted as a drive and visible in File Explorer, Finder, or your Linux file manager.
+If it still is not working, open an issue with your iPod model, OS, and iopenpod.log.

 What happens if something goes wrong mid-sync?